fieryhenry/bcps/README.md

 # Battle Cats Private Server

-This is a private server for the mobile game Battle Cats.
-It is a work in progress and is not yet complete.
+A base private server for the mobile game The Battle Cats.

 ## Installation